megalon/nasb2-custom-music-mod/README.md

 ### "Can I include the default songs in the random selection?"

 Yes.
 You must enable the option in the config file.
-See *Configuration* above.
+The config file is generated the first time you run the mod and is in `BepInEx/config/megalon.nasb2_custom_music_mod.cfg`

 ## 🔧 Developing